ldesi/virtualization_technologies_course/2_paravirtualization/README.md

 ```
 You can notice that 172.16.39.175 is the IP of PV Guest.

-Finally, to boot the VM from the virtual disk you need to comment the _kernel_ and _ramdisk_ option, and remove comment on _bootloader_ option in the ``/etc/xen/ubuntu_bionic1804LTS.cfg`` configuration file:
+Finally, to boot the VM from the virtual disk you need to comment the _kernel_ and _ramdisk_ option, and remove the comment on _bootloader_ option in the ``/etc/xen/ubuntu_bionic1804LTS.cfg`` configuration file:
 ```
 #kernel = "/root/vmlinuz"
 #ramdisk = "/root/initrd.gz"